 If you or a loved one were injured or displaced due to the explosions, you have rights and could be entitled to compensation that may help ease the financial burden brought on by medical bills or property damage.

 Some people are not comfortable with the idea of contacting a lawyer after a catastrophe.
 However, it’s not about suing a person or company for everything they have – it’s about making sure you are not financially ruined by the potentially extreme costs associated with this type of tragedy.

-Sokolove Law is here to listen to your story and help you navigate the legal process during this difficult time.
+Sokolove Law is based in Massachusetts and is ready to listen to your story and help you navigate the legal process during this difficult time.
 Contact us now to learn more about your legal options.